A fun fiction for friends!

 "Ahem.
 Beau, I need a pencil."
 The girl looked at Cam like she would like a very sharp pencil to stab her with.

 So began the high school saga of Beau and Jackie, Jackie and Beau, the perfect couple.
-Beau continued to be nice, if and when he was out of her clutches, but Jackie had seethed nothing but pure unadulterated hatred from that first day until the graduation caps were thrown in the air.
+Beau continued to be nice to Camile, if and when he was out of his girlfriend's clutches, but Jackie had seethed nothing but pure unadulterated hatred from that first day until the graduation caps were thrown in the air.
 Cam had been the dirt under her finger nails, the split end on her glossy black locks, the fly in her putrid perfume, the stub to her painted toe nail.
 The girl tried and succeeded in making the rest of Cam's high school years pure misery.

 A couple of girls were brave enough to be Cam's casual friends, but they had to sacrifice themselves by becoming Jackie's enemies too.
 A few guys had tried to ask her out, but there was no way, no how that Cam would go to any high school event that Jackie might attend.
 Even something like going to the movies or bowling meant their paths might cross.
 It wasn't worth it.
 In fact, Cam would have loved to go to the football, basketball and baseball games Beau played in, but she had to be content to read about them in the newspaper.
 The only event she chose to go to was her senior prom.
 She had invited Joseph, the boy with Downs Syndrome: she never danced with anyone else not leaving his side all night, not even when Beau had asked her for one dance.